RMNCLDYO/perplexity-ai-toolkit/README.md

 The Perplexity AI Toolkit can be used in two different modes: `Chat`, and `Search`.
 Each mode is designed for specific types of interactions with the language models.

 ## Chat Mode
 Chat mode is intended for chatting with an AI model (similar to a chatbot) or building conversational applications.
-It supports multi-turn dialogues with the model.

 #### Example Usage